ibm-cloud-docs/Cloudant/guides/conflicts.md

 To compare the revisions and identify what changed, your application must retrieve all the versions from the database.
-As described previously,
-we begin by retrieving a document and details of any conflicting versions.
+We begin by retrieving a document and details of any conflicting versions.
-To start the retrieval, use a command similar to the following, which also requests the `_conflicts` array:
+To start the retrieval, use a command similar to the following one, which also requests the `_conflicts` array:

 `http://$ACCOUNT.cloudant.com/products/$_ID?conflicts=true`